Kevin Hughes (American football)

-Kevin Hughes (born August 6, 1988) is a former American football offensive tackle.
+Kevin Hughes (born August 6, 1988) is an American former professional football offensive tackle who played for the St. Louis Rams of the National Football League (NFL).
 He played college football at Southeastern Louisiana University and attended Amite High School in Amite City, Louisiana.
-He has been a member of the St. Louis Rams, San Diego Chargers, Green Bay Packers, Carolina Panthers and New England Patriots of the National Football League.
+He was also a member of the San Diego Chargers, Green Bay Packers, Carolina Panthers and New England Patriots but did not appear in any games for those teams.

 Professional career

 St. Louis Rams

 Hughes signed with the St. Louis Rams July 29, 2011.
 He was released by the Rams on September 3 and signed to the team's practice squad on September 4, 2011.
 He played in three games for the Rams in 2011.
 Hughes was released by the Rams on August 27, 2012.

 San Diego Chargers

 Hughes was signed to the San Diego Chargers' practice squad on November 21, 2012.

 Green Bay Packers

 Hughes signed with the Green Bay Packers on February 6, 2013.
 He was released by the Packers on August 31, 2013.